 Learn Some Dutch

-New Year's Eve is called Oud en Nieuw ("old and new") in Dutch, in reference to the last moments of the old year and the first moments of the new.
+New Year's Eve is called Oud en Nieuw, which means old and new in Dutch, in reference to the last moments of the old year and the first moments of the new.
 Another name is Oudejaarsavond, which literally just means New Year's Eve.
-Impress your Dutch friends by wishing them a happy new year using the phrase Gelukkig Nieuwjaar (pronounced "huh-LOOK-uh NYOO-yahr").
+Impress your Dutch friends by wishing them a happy new year using the phrase Gelukkig Nieuwjaar.

-Public squares = parties.
-Not into exclusive club parties or multi-course dinners at swanky restaurants?
-Then join the festivities at one of Amsterdam's city squares, which are free to the public and located in various spots around town.
-The Museumplein public space in the Museumkwartier neighborhood is the location of the national New Year's Eve party, a televised event that draws tens of thousands of partiers with its live music and fireworks.
-The Nieuwmarkt square (in Amsterdam's Chinatown) follows closely behind with its explosive celebrations.
+All you have to do to find the party in Amsterdam is to look for the nearest public squares.
+These city square celebrations are free to the public and located in various spots around town.
+The Museumplein public space in the Museumkwartier neighborhood is the location of the national New Year's Eve party, a televised event that draws tens of thousands of partiers with its live music and fireworks and the Nieuwmarkt square, in Amsterdam's Chinatown, follows closely behind with its explosive celebrations.

 Book Lodging in Advance

-Make room or dorm reservations well ahead.
+If you plan on visiting Amsterdam for New Year's Eve make your hotel or hostel reservations well in advance.
 Amsterdam is an immensely popular New Year's Eve destination; sometimes it seems like out-of-towners outnumber the Amsterdammers at the yearly celebrations.
-This means that accommodations are at a premium, so don't delay making your reservations.
+Accommodations are at a premium, so don't delay making your reservations.

 Keep an Eye Out for Fireworks